 Some aspects that have stayed constant in the shifting sands of product information management are:

-a) Product lifecycle is inseparably linked to product data
+- Product lifecycle is inseparably linked to product data.

-b) Importance of a centralized system has become obvious to organizations
+- Importance of a centralized system has become obvious to organizations.

-c) Organizations have realized that nobody values their data more than customers
+- Organizations have realized that nobody values their data more than customers.

 Are there any more?
-Here's exploring Product Information Management a bit further, to know which of its aspects are the front-runners in 2018.
+Here's exploring product information management a bit further, to know which of its aspects are the front-runners.

 Bridging PIM systems with the Internet can give enterprises a competitive lead, by handing them the power to send their data wherever needed, instantly.
 With the advent of the Internet of Things (IoT), connected devices, the information ecosystem is going to become even more complex, hence the need for product content hubs will rise.

-2) Comprehensiveness of Product Data Will Be a Winner yet Again
+2. Product Data Comprehensiveness Will Be a Winner yet Again

 The customer is the fulcrum around which everything revolves.
 They not only already know it, but are feeling more empowered than ever now.
 They are doing their own research to find answers to their questions, and are on every touchpoint to retrieve as much detail about whatever they want.
 The reins have finally landed in their hands.